neo4jrb/activegraph/docs/Introduction.rst

 Neo4j.rb consists of the `neo4j` and `neo4j-core` gems.

 Model
   A Ruby class including either the `Neo4j::ActiveNode` module or the `Neo4j::ActiveRel` module from the `neo4j` gem.
-These module gives it the ability to define properties, validations, and callbacks
+These modules give classes the ability to define properties, associations, validations, and callbacks

 Association
   Defined on a **Model**.
 Defines either a ``has_one`` or ``has_many`` relationship to a model.
 A higher level abstraction of a **Relationship**